-The Environmental Protection Agency (EPA) has extended by 45 days the comment period for its proposed guidance to oil and natural gas producers on using diesel fuel in hydraulic fracturing (fracking) "in response to requests from several stakeholders."
-The Bureau of Land Management (BLM) last week also extended the comment period for its proposed fracking rule, setting the new date of Sept.
+The Environmental Protection Agency (EPA) has extended by 45 days the comment period for its proposed guidance to oil and natural gas producers on using diesel fuel in hydraulic fracturing (fracking) “in response to requests from several stakeholders.”
+The Bureau of Land Management (BLM) on Wednesday also extended the comment period for its proposed fracking rule, setting the new date of Sept.
 10.

 The Safe Drinking Water Act (SDWA) exempts fracking fluids (except for diesel fuel fluids) from federal regulation and keeps regulation in state hands.
-While diesel fuel makes up only about 0.09% of typical fracking fluid, oil and gas operators injected an estimated 32 million gallons-plus of diesel fluids, or fracking fluids containing diesel, into wells in 19 states between 2005 and 2009, according to some House members who oppose the practice (see NGI, Feb.
-7, 2011).
+While diesel fuel makes up only about 0.09% of typical fracking fluid, oil and gas operators injected an estimated 32 million gallons-plus of diesel fluids, or fracking fluids containing diesel, into wells in 19 states between 2005 and 2009, according to some House members who oppose the practice (see Shale Daily, Feb.
+1, 2011).

-In December a bipartisan coalition of four senators sent a letter to EPA expressing its "growing concerns" about the broad approach that the agency appeared to be taking to regulate fracking fluids, not just diesel fuels (see NGI, Jan.
-2).
-Sen. Lisa Murkowski of Alaska, the ranking Republican on the Senate Energy and Natural Resources Committee, late last year said her greatest concern was "the extremely broad approach that EPA appears to be taking in defining diesel fuel.
-For example, it appears EPA could define 'diesel fuel' as any product that contains similar carbon chain characteristics."
+In December a bipartisan coalition of four senators sent a letter to EPA expressing its “growing concerns” about the broad approach that the agency appeared to be taking to regulate fracking fluids, not just diesel fuels.
+Sen. Lisa Murkowski of Alaska, the ranking Republican on the Senate Energy and Natural Resources Committee, late last year said her greatest concern was “the extremely broad approach that EPA appears to be taking in defining diesel fuel.
+For example, it appears EPA could define ‘diesel fuel’ as any product that contains similar carbon chain characteristics.”

 Those concerns have been echoed in some of the nearly 1,300 comments already filed with EPA.
 The agency’s “definition of diesel fuel is too broad,” the North Dakota Industrial Commission (NDIC) said in its filing.
 Some language in the draft “must be removed from the guidance because [it does] not comply with the 2005 amendment to the Safe Drinking Water Act, which authorizes regulation of hydraulic fracturing using diesel fuels only,” according to NDIC.
 Such a broad definition could create problems for some seemingly harmless diesel substitutes, including mineral, corn and canola oils, which have some physical and chemical characteristics similar to diesel.